NikKowPHP/social-brain/chapters/chapter-4.md

 She is offering a perfect, logical strategy.
 But she notices something strange.
 Ben isn't looking relieved.
 He's withdrawing, his shoulders slumping.
 "Yeah, I guess," he mutters, looking at the floor.

 The connection has been broken.
 Maya offered a brilliant solution, but she completely missed what Ben truly needed.

-I'm not just describing Maya; for a long time, I *was* Maya.
-My Architect brain, the one you met in our diagnostic, is hardwired to see a problem and immediately jump to building a solution.
-I saw emotions as bugs that needed to be fixed with logic.
-This was a critical flaw in my own social operating system, and debugging it led to one of the most important discoveries of my entire investigation.

 ---
 ### **System Alert: The Threat of Unsolicited Advice**